joud54/OS-Assignment1-JOUD-ALqahtani/ANSWERS.md

 **Your Answer:**

-### Example 1: [Name of application/scenario]
+### Example 1: Web Server

 **Description**:
-[Describe the real-world scenario or application]
+A web server manages several client requests concurrently.

 **Why Round-Robin works well here**:
-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+Every request receives an equal amount of CPU time thanks to Round-Robin.
+It stops one request from preventing other requests.
+This enhances fairness and responsiveness.

-### Example 2: [Name of application/scenario]
+### Example 2: Operating System Task Scheduling

-**Description**:
-[Describe the real-world scenario or application]
+**Description**: Operating systems can run several programs at once.

 **Why Round-Robin works well here**:
-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+It guarantees that every application receives the same amount of CPU time.
+This enhances user experience and keeps the system from freezing.
+Additionally, it offers consistent performance.
 ---

 ## Summary

 **Key concepts I understood through these questions:**
-1.
-2.
-3.
+1. The distinction between processes and threads
+2. The behavior of round robin scheduling
+3. The lifespan of a thread

 **Concepts I need to study more:**
-1.
+1. Coordinating
-2.
+2. Sophisticated algorithms for scheduling